 Have you ever felt like the harder you try to get something the harder it is to actually get?
 Like when you spent the first 3 years of high school trying to be your sexiest self to reel in someone of the opposite sex.
 Then your senior year you decided to just give up and have fun when all of a sudden you meet a special someone?
 Of course, this is an example, but I’m hoping you know what I mean.
 Well, that’s kind of how this worked for my family and I. For years we wanted more money.
 We stressed over lack of money.
 Then, one day we decided to put our focus on other things and one day we woke up and realized we had generated $40,000 … on accident.
 The thing is, you can do it on purpose.
 Here’s how…

 *This post may contain affiliate links.
 I may earn a commission on recommendations at no cost to you.

 The first step to generating more money on accident or on purpose is starting by knowing what you want.
-I talk about this big time in my course, The Bucket List Budget.

 For our family, we knew we didn’t want our house anymore.
 It was too big, took too much time to clean, too much money to maintain and the mortgage was something that felt like wasted money.
 Here’s the full story.